 - salt, pepper & nutmeg to taste

 - Peel the potatoes, wash and quarter them and boil in salted water for 15 minutes, or until a fork or a knife glides through them.
 Drain the potatoes and keep warm, season with more salt.600 grams your choice of potatoes

 - Combine milk, whole garlic cloves and lemon peel in a small pot and bring to a boil.
 Reduce heat to low and let steep for 10 minutes.400 milliliters milk, 2 garlic cloves, ½ organic lemon

-- Cook the asparagus in salted water and a pinch of sugar for 10 to 12 minutes until “al dente.”
+- Cook the asparagus in salted water and a pinch of sugar for 10 to 12 minutes until “al dente.”1 pinch sugar

-- Tip: To prevent the potatoes from cooling too much, warm your plates in the oven for a few minutes before serving.
-If you don’t have a press, simply mash the potatoes with some milk using a fork.
-Guten Appetit!
+- To prevent the potatoes from cooling too much, warm your plates in the oven at 150 degrees Fahrenheit for a few minutes before serving.
+If you don’t have a spätzle press or potato ricer, simply mash the potatoes with some milk using a fork.

 - For the ham, I used salt-cured, dried ham like prosciutto di Parma (or real Black Forest ham if you can get it).
 You can also use cooked ham if you prefer that.